-Nayantaquit Trail is a 4.3 mile moderately trafficked loop trail located near Old Lyme, CT that features beautiful wild flowers and is rated as moderate.
+Nayantaquit Trail is a 4.3 mile moderately trafficked loop trail located near Old Lyme, Connecticut that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 Trails weren't all bad.
 I hike all the time doin 8-9 miles at a time.
 This kicked my ass.
 The markings could be better I even used my GPS to get out.
 Needs work